hashicorp/terraform-provider-vsphere/website/docs/r/host.html.markdown

 * `tags` - (Optional) The IDs of any tags to attach to this resource.
 Please refer to the `vsphere_tag` resource for more information on applying tags to resources.

+~> **NOTE:** Tagging support is not supported on direct ESXi host connections and require vCenter Server.

+* `custom_attributes` - (Optional) A map of custom attribute IDs and string values to apply to the resource.
+Please refer to the `vsphere_custom_attributes` resource for more information on applying tags to resources.

+~> **NOTE:** Custom attributes are not supported on direct ESXi host connections and require vCenter Server.

 ## Attribute Reference